 Interested in Sport?

-The Sporting Memories Foundation is dedicated to sports reminiscence and physical activities.
+The Sporting Memories Foundation is dedicated to sport reminiscence and physical activities.
 It supports isolated older people living in England and Wales including those living with dementia and depression.
-If you would like to receive their weekly free e-Bulletin ‘Sporting Pink’, sign up at www.sportingmemoriesnetwork.com/digital-sporting-pink
+If you would like to receive their weekly free e-Bulletin ‘Sporting Pink’, sign up at www.sportingmemoriesnetwork.com/digital-sporting-pink.

 Try your hand at a Nottingham Jigsaw

 Ever tried doing an online jigsaw?
-Now is you opportunity to do a free jigsaw of a Nottingham Landmark such as the Left Lion.
+Now is your opportunity to do a free jigsaw of a Nottingham Landmark such as the Left Lion.
 For more information click here.

 There are a vast number of free online learning opportunities, some of which lead to a certificate of achievement.
 Participating in such courses gives you free access to specialists in their subject and other resources.

 There are short courses on a wide range of subjects including mental health, art, music, science, geography and much more.

 Here are some other virtual alternatives now available to you: